Design factors for database query domain-specific languages (DSLs) in object-oriented languages (Stanford CS343D, Fall 2020)

 Code Fragment 4 - Python lambda syntax in an ORM query

-The use of the lambda keyword over the => in more sophisticated queries grows to be a tiresome syntax.
+The use of the lambda keyword over => in more sophisticated queries grows to be a tiresome syntax.

 Type-checking

 C#’s support of LINQ enables compile-time type checking of every query written in a program.
-Django’s ORM is constrained to Python’s dynamic type checking system leading to syntax like so for a similar C# query.
+Django’s ORM is constrained to Python’s dynamic type checking system leading to syntax like so for a similar C# query:

 minors = Person.object.filter(age__lt=18)